andy-k/wolges/README.txt

 KURNIA LEAVE VALUES

-This file maps leave values to float32.
+This file maps leaves to int16, which is scaled from float32 by 1/256.
 The input is a two-column CSV (leave,value).
 The tiles in each leave must be pre-sorted (blanks first).
 The format does not encode empty rack, and this is fine as non-existent entries are conceptually mapped to 0.0.

-The KLV stores a KWG (with a length prefix) and a raw float32 array (with a length prefix).
+The KLV stores a KWG (with a length prefix) and a raw int16 array (with a length prefix).
 The KWG is a standard DawgOnly KWG with the additional allowance to use 00 to represent the blank tile.
-The float32 array is sorted based on the sorted order of the leaves file.
-Both the length prefixes and the float32s are in little-endian.
+The int16 array is sorted based on the sorted order of the leaves file.
+Both the length prefixes and the int16s are in little-endian.
 The length prefixes are also 32-bit for alignment, this may not matter yet but the cost is negligible.

 Because each entry is sorted, finding the correct entry takes linear time.
 Effectively for a 7-tile rack there will be about 26 next_index and about 7 arc_index.
-The index returned corresponds to the index in the float32 array.
+The index returned corresponds to the index in the int16 array.

 KURNIA MOVE GENERATOR